 Add whipped topping and beat to combine.

-Equally divide and spread over top of cookies.
+Equally divide and spread over top of the cookies.

 Cut cookies in half.